KewMannDev/prestoudf/README.md

 # Trino UDF | Gradle | Docker

 The framework can be used to write, build and test User Defined Functions for Trino locally.
-I am using gradle file to build the jar.
+This project uses gradle file to build the jar.
 Find the steps below to build and test the UDF written here.
-- Clone the repo ```  git clone https://github.com/KewMannDev/prestoudf  ```
+- Clone the repo ```  git clone https://github.com/KewMannDev/trino-encryption-at-rest  ```
 - build the repo with Gradle: `gradle clean build`

 Once the build is complete, execute the below commands (from the folder where the make file exists)